tadgy/gitattributesdb/README.md

 ```

 This will clone the **exact** commit of `gitattributesdb` that was originally added to the repository - it does not track the branch itself, so changes at
-the `HEAD` of the branch are not reflected in the clone.
+the `HEAD` of the branch are not reflected in the submodule.
 In order to get the latest changes, use the update procedure detailed below.

 Once these commands have been run in the newly cloned repository (that has been initialised by the above procedure), everything is set for
-`gitattributesdb` to maintain the attributes for files.
+`gitattributesdb` to maintain the attributes for paths.

 Updating The Embedded `gitattributesdb` Submodule